sakaiproject/sakai-release/README.md

 539
 ```

-Then update the version using the appropriate new version, in this case 10.0:
+Then update the version using the appropriate new version, in this case 10.2:

 ```
-mvn versions:set -DnewVersion=10.0 -DgenerateBackupPoms=false -f master/pom.xml
+mvn versions:set -DnewVersion=10.2 -DgenerateBackupPoms=false -f master/pom.xml
 ```

 *Note currently there are some properties that will need to be updated manually in master/pom.xml currently they are below.
 The plugin does not update these:*
+*Pay particular attention to the following properties (may not be in order) - RSF may not be at the same version, please see https://github.com/rsf/RSFCheckouts*
+*RSF SNAPSHOT's also need to be updated in master if they exist (RSF is released separately and should be released if updates are made to it).*

 ```

 <sakai.version>10-SNAPSHOT</sakai.version>
 <sakai.kernel.version>10-SNAPSHOT</sakai.kernel.version>
 <sakai.msgcntr.version>10-SNAPSHOT</sakai.msgcntr.version>

+<rsfutil.version>0.8.1-SNAPSHOT</rsfutil.version>
+<sakairsf.components.version>10-SNAPSHOT</sakairsf.components.version>
+<sakairsf.version>10-SNAPSHOT</sakairsf.version>

 ```

-This will update all the relevant versions of all the sakai modules to the 10.0 version.
+This will update all the relevant versions of all the sakai modules to the 10.2 version.
 But to be sure we check there are no SNAPSHOTS.
-You might just want to look for any SNAPSHOT.
+You might just want to look for any -SNAPSHOT.
+Some of these are in profiles that are not relevant to the Sakai 10 build.
+(Like old 2.9 profiles in lessons and lti)
-*RSF SNAPSHOT's also need to be updated in master if they exist (RSF is released separately and should be released if updates are made to it).*

 ```
 grep -rl "10-SNAPSHOT" --include=*.xml * |wc -l
 0

+After it says 0, you can move on to the tagging!
 ```

-relevant xml in pom:
+Relevant xml in pom for maven versions plugin (Just for reference):

 ```
 <project>